isacdaavid/phd_thesis_markdown/source/10_chapter_2_previous_research.md

 A further refinement proposes that not all emotions were created equally advantageous to recognize.
-If natural selection produced complementary high-priority neural circuitry for the processing of facial expressions, one could naturally ask whether this automatism also targeted some emotions more than others based on survival advantage.
-Indeed, a wealth of research <!-- mention cognitive bias towards type 1 error during threat detection? --> has found that the priming effect, as well as others, are biased towards averse and pejorative emotions, as opposed to happy or neutral ones [@fox-et-al-2002; @vuilleumier-2001; @ishai-et-al-2004;
+If natural selection produced complementary high-priority neural circuitry for the processing of facial expressions (or an epigenetically-developed precursor), one could naturally ask whether this automatism also targeted some emotions more than others based on survival advantage.
+Indeed, a wealth of research <!-- mention cognitive bias towards type 1 error during threat detection?  --> has found that the priming effect, as well as others, are biased towards averse and pejorative emotions, as opposed to happy or neutral ones [@fox-et-al-2002; @vuilleumier-2001;
-@vuilleumier-2005; @susa-et-al-2012].
+@ishai-et-al-2004; @vuilleumier-2005; @susa-et-al-2012].

 ## Against automatic emotion identification